Kasama/TicTacToe/README.md

 When the aplication starts, you may choose a **nickname** and which symbol you prefer to play with, **X** or **O**.

-To host a game, insert a valid **port number** on the specified field.
+To host a game, insert a valid **port number** on the specified field, your external **IP** address can be found in the **IP** field.

 To connect as a client, enter the **host's IP adress** and **port number** on specified fields.

-When the game connects, a new screen will show up and you can play by clicking the tiles.
-Also, there is a chat where you can talk to your opponent.
+When the game connects, a new screen will show up and you can play by clicking the tiles, also, there is a chat wher you can talk to your opponent.
 Just type a message and press **Enter** to send it.

 * * *